bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Dusty shipped it for himself, right?
 I don't know if he's revealed like any of the script, but he did point to a mainnet transaction.
-And I believe T-Bast also has done that.
+And I believe Bastien Teinturier also has done that.

-T-Bast: 00:56:04
+Bastien Teinturier: 00:56:04

 And we are we are actually going to ship it in at least not the final spec version.
 And it's a simplified one because in Phoenix, since we don't have public channels, It's it makes it seem like it removes the aspect of the gossip part.